In this piece, we’re getting into all things SaaS.

 What is SaaS? (a remedial lesson; feel free to skip, cloud heads)

 This is an easy one.

-SaaS stands for Software as a service: a software licencing model wherein software is centrally hosted and accessed via a subscription.
+SaaS stands for software as a service: a software licencing model wherein software is centrally hosted and accessed via a subscription.

 Any bits of software you access via the web are likely SaaS.

-Think Netflix, Google, Spotify – SaaS.
+Think Netflix, Google Docs and Spotify – all SaaS.